Colorado Apex

-The Colorado Summit are a professional ultimate team based in the Denver metropolitan area.
-The Summit compete in the Ultimate Frisbee Association (UFA) as a member of the West Division.
+The Colorado Apex, formerly known as the Colorado Summit, are a professional ultimate team based in the Denver metropolitan area.
+The Apex compete in the Ultimate Frisbee Association (UFA) as a member of the West Division.
 The team plays its home games at the Colorado School of Mines' Marv Kay Stadium.

 Franchise history

 2022 season

 The Summit played their first season in 2022, when the UFA was known as the American Ultimate Disc League (AUDL).
 The Summit, along with fellow new teams Portland Nitro and Salt Lake Shred, joined the AUDL's West Division alongside the Los Angeles Aviators, the San Diego Growlers, and the Seattle Cascades.

 The Summit finished the 2022 regular season with an 11–1 record and reached the AUDL semifinals but lost 19–14 to the Chicago Union.
 Multiple Summit players earned end-of-season honors—Jonathan Nethercutt was named to First Team All-AUDL, Quinn Finer and Cody Spicer were named to both Second Team All-AUDL and All-AUDL Rookie First Team, and Mathieu Agee, Alex Atkins, and Alex Tatum were all named to All-AUDL Rookie Second Team.
 Spicer also earned All-AUDL Defense Team honors.